Kiyoshi Hasegawa (admiral): Early life and naval career

 During World War I, Hasegawa participated in the Siege of Tsingtao in October 1914.
 In February 1915, he was assigned to the Personnel Department of the Navy Ministry and on 1 April 1916 was appointed assistant secretary to the Minister of the Navy and future Prime Minister Admiral Katō Tomosaburō.
 On 1 December 1917, he was assigned as an assistant naval attaché at the Japanese embassy in Washington, D.C., and was promoted to commander a year later.
 As anti-Japanese and general sentiments against the "yellow peril" remained high, fears of spying prompted embassy officials to ban the use of the Japanese language within the embassy and to only speak in English; however, Hasegawa personally felt the Americans genuinely had decent motives.
 He became good friends with Yamamoto Isoroku, his successor as naval attaché.
 Hasegawa was promoted to naval attaché in Washington on 20 March 1919, and returned to Japan the following year, resuming service in the Personnel Department of the Navy Ministry.

 On 1 December 1922, Hasegawa was promoted to captain and appointed director of the Personnel Department.
 He was appointed to the Imperial Japanese Navy General Staff the following 1 November.
 Though Hasegawa had differences with his superior Admiral Katō, they maintained harmonious relations.
 Hasegawa was also in favour of allowing all qualified candidates admittance to the Naval Academy and Naval War College, regardless of political affiliation.
 This cemented his friendship with a fellow captain and future vice-admiral, Terashima Ken (1882 - 1972); they remained friends until Hasegawa's death.
 Hasegawa was again appointed naval attaché in Washington on 10 November, returning to Japan on 15 April 1926.
 He was given the command of the coastal defence vessel and former cruiser Nisshin on 1 May, and received the command of the Nagato on 1 December.

-Hasegawa was promoted to rear admiral on 1 December 1927 and appointed commander of the Yokosuka Naval District.
-He was appointed commander of the Third Torpedo Squadron on 1 September 1929 and appointed commander of the Submarine Squadron on 30 November.
-The following year, he was appointed head of naval policy in the Navy Ministry, and appointed commander of the Kure Naval Arsenal on 1 December 1931.
+Hasegawa was promoted to rear admiral on 1 December 1927 and appointed chief of staff of the Yokosuka Naval District.
+He was appointed commander of the 2nd Submarine Squadron on 30 November 1929.
+The following year, he was appointed as chief of the 5th section, Navy Technical Department, and appointed commander of the Kure Naval Arsenal on 1 December 1931.
 Re-appointed to the Naval General Staff in October 1932, Hasegawa attended the World Disarmament Conference in Geneva from April to October 1933.
 He was promoted to vice-admiral on 1 December 1933 and became Vice-Minister of the Navy in May 1934.

 In December 1936, Hasegawa was given command of a fleet, and was appointed commander of the Third Fleet on 20 October 1937.
 The Panay Incident took place during his tenure as fleet commander.
 As Commander-in-Chief of the Third Fleet in China, Hasegawa met several Chinese admirals and generals, who respected Hasegawa for his civil behaviour.
-He was once again assigned to command the Yokosuka Naval District on 25 April 1938, and was promoted to full admiral on 1 December 1939.
+He was once again assigned to command the Yokosuka Naval District on 25 April 1938, and was promoted to full admiral on 1 April 1939.